Support a young person who missed NCEA credits

 Check answer booklets

-When the answer booklets arrive, help your young person check that:
+When answer booklets arrive, check that:

-- they are marked fully
+- they're marked fully

 - the marks match their results.